wyndomb/taskapp/README.md

 - Check off completed tasks
 - View completed tasks on the same screen as active tasks
 - Track daily task completion statistics
-- Modern, responsive UI
+- Modern, responsive UI optimized for both desktop and mobile
+- User profile with dropdown menu for account actions
+- Condensed calendar view on mobile devices
-- Celebration animation when tasks are completed
+- Celebration animation with confetti and toast notifications when tasks are completed

 ## Tech Stack